Apply for summer research project in life science 2021

-UiO:Life Science will fund 40 educational summer research projects for students between April and September 2020.
+UiO:Life Science will fund 40 educational summer research projects for students between April and September 2021.
 Students currently enrolled in a bachelor, master or relevant professional degree program at the University of Oslo are eligible to apply.
-The first 100 students have already applied, and further applications will not be accepted this year.
+The first 100 students to register will be admitted to a digital matchmaking on 9 March.

-The application form opened on this web page 15 January at 8 AM.
+The registration opened on this web page 14 January at 8 AM and it was full before 12 PM.

 - If you are a researcher at UiO, OUS or Ahus, you may provide summer research projects for students in life sciences.
-The application deadline for this is 31 January
+The application deadline was 1 February.

 Students will perform research addressing health and disease, environmental issues or other topics related to life science.